 When we looked into Jerry’s case, we did not see any evidence for service connection for his knee.

 However, we noticed that Jerry was service-connected for high blood pressure.

 We asked him for his current medical records to review and saw a decrease in his kidney function.
 He had stage 1 kidney disease.
 When we asked him about it, he said, “Well, my doctor said something about keeping an eye on my kidney function because of my blood pressure.”
 Jerry was service-connected for hypertension at 0%.
 But stage 1 kidney disease, if it’s related to service, is worth 60%.

-Finally, Jerry was then able to win his knee on appeal.
-But because he came to us and shared his medical history, we were quite confident in pursuing the kidney disease secondary to his hypertension right away because there’s enormous medical evidence to support the fact that hypertensive nephropathy can result from the condition of high blood pressure.
+Finally, “Jerry” was able to win his knee on appeal.
+But because he came to us and shared his medical history, we were quite confident in pursuing the kidney disease secondary to his hypertension.
+There was enormous medical evidence to support the fact that hypertensive nephropathy can result from the condition of high blood pressure.

 This is a very clear example of why sometimes the easiest claim to win is something that the Veteran is not even aware of, which highlights one of the many benefits Veterans can gain from evidence-based medical consulting.

-At the end of the day, there are no quick and easy shortcuts to disability compensation–there is a protocol to follow for a reason.
-Call Vet Comp & Pen today and let us help you get all of the disability benefits that you medically and ethically qualify for.
+At the end of the day, there are no quick and easy shortcuts to disability compensation – there is a protocol to follow for a reason.
+Call Vet Comp & Pen today and let us help you get all of the disability benefits you medically, legally and ethically qualify for.